mainwp/mainwp-child/readme.txt

 * Updated: MainWP URL Extractor Extension logic to extract URLs by Post published date instead of last change date

 = 2.0.29 - 9-22-15 =
-* Fixed: 404 error that occurs in case Links Manger extension is in use when child plugin is hidden
+* Fixed: 404 error that occurs in case Links Manager extension is in use when child plugin is hidden
 * Fixed: Bug with detecting updates of hidden plugins (UpdraftPlus, BackUpWordPress, WP Rocket)
 * Fixed: Bug with overwriting Amazon S3 settings in BackUpWordPress plugin
 * Fixed: Bug with empty values for Text Link and Link Source options in Broken Links Checker Extension